 “It’s hard as a person looking for a job to accept a job that doesn’t have health insurance.
 Having that ability to say that ‘I don’t offer insurance, but I do offer this allowance that you can use to help pay for your monthly insurance premium’ is extremely helpful."

 True North Veterinary Hospital opened in December 2015 with a mission to serve small animals and their owners in the greater Mt.
 Washington Valley of New Hampshire.
 The hospital is in a rural area and is essential to the community.
 With one full-time doctor and a full-time staff of six, the business has its hands full providing excellent care to local animals.

-“Even with us spending a ridiculous amount of money, it was still super costly [for the employees] to be on the plans.”
+When looking into the available options, Sarah ran into the same problems that many new and small businesses face.
+For one, group health insurance was far too expensive for their budget.
+According to Sarah, “Even with us spending a ridiculous amount of money, it was still super costly [for the employees] to be on the plans.”

 “There’s no legal way to give associates money to put towards health care costs without it counting as income.
 As a practice manager, I couldn’t just add it into their paycheck without it counting as income.”

 Partnering with PeopleKeep was an easy decision: Sarah could outsource the hard stuff like documentation review and legal document generation, and she knew that the staff would be taken care of by PeopleKeep’s award-winning customer service team if they needed any help.